Loch Ròg: History

-The burial of a Viking woman was discovered on in the area of Loch Roag and this ties in with a local tradition of a Viking princess.
+The burial of a Norse woman was discovered at Cnìp (Kneep), at the Bhaltos peninsula area of Loch Roag.
 Even older human settlement has also been seen in the archaeology of the area.
 Dun Carloway broch was the site of the discovery of traces of the Beaker people.
-There is a recreated Iron Age house on Bernera at the Bosta Iron Age House.
+There is a recreated Iron Age house at Bòstadh, Bernera where a village of cellular buildings of that era were uncovered in 1996.

 The Callanish Stones in the Loch Ròg area were erected roughly 5,000 years ago: during the late Neolithic or the early Bronze Age.
 One summary of the research states that this stone circle is believed to have been "used as a lunar observatory.
 In particular to determine when lunar eclipses would occur".

 Fish farming

 Loch Ròg is an important area for aquaculture and there are four fish-farming companies operating in the area, two are multi-nationals and the other two are locally owned.
-The farming of salmon in the loch caused controversy when a huge die off of wild Atlantic salmon in the Blackwater River, which flows into the sea loch.
+The farming of salmon in the loch caused controversy following a huge die off of wild Atlantic salmon in the Blackwater River, which flows into the sea loch.
 The wild salmon were in poor condition and had been subject to higher than normal levels of attack by sea lice.
-Investifators found levels of sea lice at a nearby salmon farm which were 13 times the industry standard.
+Investigators found levels of sea lice at a nearby salmon farm which were 13 times the industry standard.